depoale/mammo_classifier/README.md

 - *rate*: dropout rate <br>
 <br>
 Note that these parameters influence the model’s complexity, its generalisation capability and its performance.
-The default hyperparameters values are shown in the following tab:
+The default hyperparameters values are shown in the following tab: <br>

 | Hyperparameters   |     Values    |
 | ----------------  | ------------- |